 The opportunity to do good things for others

 - Laughing my ass off while taking a horse out on a hard trot (horse arching at a full gallop is still a bucket list item of mine)

 - Making tinctures of comfrey, lavender, and angelica (tinctures of Eliza and Peggy sold separately)

 I'm a huge fan of pedicures, and painted nails are an occasional pleasure.
 It's a shame more dudes don't do them.

-You're down for a drink, swapping stories, and keeping small talk to a minimum.
+You're down for a drink, swapping stories, and playing board games.